 Are you looking to protect your brain health this year?
 What about boosting your memory, motivation, creativity, as well as alertness?
 If so, then you may want to look to nootropics.
 These cognitive enhancers, derived from plants or isolated amino acids, may also help to reduce the risk of age-related brain decline.

-Used in both Chinese medicine as well as Ayurveda medicine for thousands of years, these elements come in either natural or synthetic substances.
+Used in both Chinese medicine and Ayurveda medicine for thousands of years, these elements come in either natural or synthetic substances.
 What’s more, there are also prescription nootropics that are used to counteract the symptoms of attention deficit hyperactivity disorder (ADHD), narcolepsy, or Alzheimer’s disease.

 Natural vs Synthetic Nootropics